aoxrud-ww/web-accessibility-tips/README.md

 # Web Accessibility Tips

-The following accessibility tips and tricks address some technical ways to building accessible web pages.
+The following accessibility tips and tricks address some technical ways to build accessible web pages.
-There are disagreements within assistive technologies on how to handle the [WAI-ARIA](https://www.w3.org/TR/wai-aria) specificiations.
+There are disagreements within assistive technologies on how to handle the [WAI-ARIA](https://www.w3.org/TR/wai-aria) specifications.
-There are many opinons on how to build accessible web pages and the best method to use.
+There are many opinions on how to build accessible web pages and the best method to use.
 The following tips and tricks are how I managed to create accessible web pages that work on most modern assistive technologies.

 ## Different Methods of Navigating a Page